showaykerker/Linkit7607_DoorMonitor/README.md

 ## Home Security Project
 This project is made for monitoring the door if it is opened before entering the correct password.

-The unauthorized entering will trigger the event service provided by [IFTTT](https://ifttt.com/maker_webhooks) and send a Line message to my mobile phone in my case.
+The unauthorized entering will send a request to [RaspberryPi](https://www.raspberrypi.org/) server, which takes pictures of the opened door using [OpenCV](https://opencv.org/) as it send trigger to the event service provided by [IFTTT](https://ifttt.com/maker_webhooks) that send a Line message to my mobile phone in my case.

 ## Features
 ### Keys